SwimmingHoles.info logo

 TYPE Artesian Spring

-DESCRIPTION An artesian spring (under natural pressure) spouts clear, cool water into a small 1-2 person pool (made by boy scouts) where you can definitely cool of on a hot day in South Carolina.
+DESCRIPTION An artesian spring (under natural pressure) spouts clear, cool water into a small 1-2 person pool (made by Civilian Conservation Corps in 1939) where you can definitely cool of on a hot day in South Carolina.
 Not big enough to swim.

 SANCTION Official